nichara-labs/wedding/readme.md

 ## Deploying Infrastructure

+[Ensure that the Github OIDC provider has been configured in AWS for the `dev` account.][oidc]

-Ensure you have the necessary AWS CLI configuration for the `dev` account.
+Ensure you have the necessary AWS CLI configuration for the `dev` account:

 <details>
 <summary>AWS CLI configuration</summary>